-The Fund's overall risk management program focuses on ensuring compliance with the Fund's product disclosure statement and seeks to maximise the returns derived for the level of risk to which the Fund is exposed.
+The Fund's overall risk management programme focuses on ensuring the compliance with the Fund's product disclosure statement and seeks to maximise the returns derived for the level of risk to which the Fund is exposed.
 Financial risk management is carried out by the Management Company.

-The Fund uses different methods to measure different types of risks to which it is exposed.
-These methods include sensitivity analysis in the case of interest rate and other price risks and rating analysis for credit risk.
+The Fund uses the different methods to measure different types of risk to which it is exposed.
+These methods include sensitivity analysis in the case of interest rate and other price risks and ratings analysis for credit risk.